Congiscool/test/README.md

 # test
-It is a test of repository for Congiscool's class table.
+It is a test of repository for Congiscool's class table.please don't copy it.